alxtrnr/nursing_formula/README.md

 ```

 This will start a local web server and open the app in a browser window.
 Enter the required inputs in the app and click on the 'Calculate' button to view the calculated amount.
+The app can be used on any device with a web browser.
+See [NursingCalc](https://alxtrnr-nursing-formula-main-1io4ny.streamlit.app/) for a live demo.

 ## Contributing